No Props for the Eco Girl

 okay, the first few times after making my decision, i forgot the recycle bags when i went to the store. my bad.

 when i finally remembered to bring the cloth totes, i apparently was not swift enough whipping them out at checkout. suddenly, it seemed that cashiers, who i never recalled as being that efficient, moved with the speed of quick draw mcgraw. by the time i had my good-for-the-environment bags out, my groceries were packed in plastic, sitting on the counter and ready for me to be on my way.

-The first time this happened I was going to skulk away, chalking it up to a failed attempt because I had not yet honed my eco-skills.
-But wait.
-I had finally made certain to bring the bags.
-I was on a mission-only one person, perhaps, with only two bags of groceries, but according to Gore & the Gang, it could make all the difference.
+the first time this happened i was going to skulk away, chalking it up to a failed attempt because i had not yet honed my eco-skills. but wait. i had finally made certain to bring the bags. i was on a mission-only one person, perhaps, with only two bags of groceries, but according to gore and the gang, it could make all the difference.